MAHMOUD2ABDALLAH/Data-Wrangling-Automotive/README.md

 ### Data Binning
 Categorization of continuous variables into discrete intervals, such as segmenting horsepower values into Low, Medium, and High categories for simplified analysis and visualization.

-### Data Bins Visualization
-Development of visual representations for binned data, including histograms and bar charts that demonstrate the distribution of categorized variables and facilitate data interpretation.

 ### Data Indicator Variables
 Creation of binary variables for categorical data, preparing the dataset for machine learning algorithms that require numerical input features.